mtoohey31/mtoohey.com/content/articles/nixos-on-g14.md

 ## Kernel Version and Patches

-The 5.17 kernel includes some modifications that previously required patches, so I'd reccommend using that version or newer.
+The 5.17 kernel includes some modifications that previously required patches, so I'd recommend using that version or newer.
 Some patches are still required though, and they can be applied with the `boot.kernelPatches` configuration option.

 First, we have to fetch the patches: